hmrc/file-upload-frontend/README.md

 Response: 200

 #### CLEAR COLLECTIONS (DO NOT USE)
-Removes everything in the collections of Quarantine and Transient.
+Removes everything in all collections of Transient mongo storage.
+Note Collections and indexes are not removed.
 ```
 POST    /file-upload/test-only/clear-collections
 ```